Approved on

 Registry Fee

-If you were to guess a state likely to legalize marijuana soon, Kentucky would probably not be top of the list.
-However, there is a growing movement towards allowing MMJ in the Bluegrass State.
-A 2020 poll found that 90% of Kentucky’s residents support legal medical marijuana.
-Moreover, almost 60% favor recreational legalization.
+If you were to guess the state most likely to legalize marijuana next, Kentucky was probably not top of the list.
+However, there was significant public support for marijuana, so the state’s recent decision to create a medical marijuana program should not be that surprising.
+For instance, a 2020 poll found that 90% of Kentucky’s residents supported legal medical marijuana.
+Moreover, almost 60% favored recreational legalization.

 Need a Medical Marijuana Card ?